-The rich biodiversity of Borneo provides many useful plants for medicinal uses.
-Written by experts in the field, Medicinal Plants of Borneo provides a guide and introduction to the medicinal plants from Borneo used traditionally, as well as those plants with medicinal uses from recent discoveries.
-These include anti-HIV plants – Calophyllum lanigerum (calanolide A) and anti-cancer plant- Aglaia foveolata (silvestrol).
-It also provides information on the relevant medicinal chemistry, such as bioactive compounds isolated, and the mode of action, where available.
-This book features relevant photos and illustrations as well as interesting facts that can be found in boxes throughout the text.
+The rich biodiversity of Borneo provides many useful plants for medicinal purposes.
+Written by experts in the field, Medicinal Plants of Borneo provides a guide and introduction to the medicinal plants from Borneo used traditionally as well as plants whose medicinal uses have been recently discovered.
+These include anti-HIV plants – such as Calophyllum lanigerum (calanolide A) – and anti-cancer plants – such as Aglaia foveolata (silvestrol).
+The book also provides information on the relevant medicinal chemistry, such as isolated bioactive compounds and the mechanism of action, where available.

-- Discusses the rich experience in the use of medicinal plants and wide diversity of botanical resources found in Borneo.
+- Discusses the rich experience in the use of medicinal plants and the wide diversity of Borneo’s botanical resources

-- Presents plants with medicinal properties from scientific perspectives.
+- Presents plants with medicinal properties from a scientific perspective

-- Forms an important part of the Natural Products Chemistry of Global Plants book series due to increasing global interests in natural products and botanical drugs.
+- Forms an important part of the Natural Products Chemistry of Global Plants series due to an increasing global interest in natural products and botanical drugs

 Table of Contents